Linjiajie2002/Forest-Wanderer-The-Enchanted-Quest/README.md

 <br>3.7 Taking Damage without Blood</br>
 <br>3.8 Currently Taking Damage</br>

-(All animated effects were conceptualized by me and crafted using Aseprite.
+(All animated effects were conceptualized by  - Jiajie Lin - [@Linjiajie2002](https://github.com/Linjiajie2002) and crafted using Aseprite.
 I referenced and utilized the following resource: https://otsoga.itch.io/dynamic-status-bars.)

 ## Trials of the Angels